-Bespoke furniture designed to compliment a Grade I listed townhouse
+Bespoke furniture designed to complement a Grade I listed townhouse

 The library sits in the front reception room of the home, behind the existing Georgian pillars, and will house the family’s extensive book collection.
 As well as its impressive size and aesthetic, the library also includes a secret doorway which can be opened up to access a small storage room behind.
 This clever feature required a bespoke pivot system to allow the door to open and close in place.

 Carefully created from Tulipwood and FSC Accoya, the bespoke library was finished in Farrow and Ball Railings with an eggshell finish.
-We also created a sliding staircase, for easy access to the books above, using solid hardwood.
+We also created a sliding staircase with The Library Ladder Company, for easy access to the books above, using solid hardwood.
 As is the case for all of our furniture projects, we paid close attention to the existing architecture in the room and complimented the original Georgian mouldings with our modern take, using square edged mouldings but maintaining the proportions.